-Number of Classes Ranking of Principal
+Number of Classes

-24 or more Principal I
+24 or more

+Principal I

-15 to 23 Principal II
+15 to 23

+Principal II

 14 or fewer classes Principal Graduate Master/Mistress

-- (b) With effect from 1 September 2009, the ratio of graduate teacher posts will be 85%.
-The 85% graduate post entitlement of a school will be worked out based on the total number of teaching posts provided under the revised teacher-to-class ratios under the new senior secondary (NSS) academic structure as announced in the report on "The New Academic Structure for Senior Secondary Education and Higher Education".
-This attachment will be further updated on 1 September 2009. (updated on 1 September 2008) - (c) Two posts in the rank of Principal Graduate Master/Mistress (PGM) are provided in an aided secondary school with 15 or more operating classes to be offset by an equivalent number of Senior Graduate Master/Mistress (SGM) posts. - (d) The upgrading arrangement for a Senior Assistant Master/Mistress (SAM) post to a Principal Assistant Master/Mistress (PAM) post for a secondary school with 24 or more classes has ceased since 1 September 2008 upon the enhancement of the graduate teacher ratio.
+- (b) Starting from 2009/10 school year, the ratio of graduate teacher posts is 85%.
+The 85% graduate post entitlement of a school is worked out based on the total number of teaching posts provided under the revised teacher-to-class ratios under the new senior secondary (NSS) academic structure as announced in the report on "The New Academic Structure for Senior Secondary Education and Higher Education". (updated on 1 September 2009) - (c) Two posts in the rank of Principal Graduate Master/Mistress (PGM) are provided in an aided secondary school with 15 or more operating classes to be offset by an equivalent number of Senior Graduate Master/Mistress (SGM) posts. - (d) The upgrading arrangement for a Senior Assistant Master/Mistress (SAM) post to a Principal Assistant Master/Mistress (PAM) post for a secondary school with 24 or more classes has ceased since 1 September 2008 upon the enhancement of the graduate teacher ratio.
 With effect from 1 September 2008, serving PAMs with a recognised degree plus teacher training (or equivalent) may apply for re-grading to SGMs to fill up new SGM posts created under the graduate teacher ratio.
 Upon successful re-grading or natural wastage of a serving PAM, the practice of upgrading an SAM post to a PAM post will cease with immediate effect.
-The respective proportions of SAM, Assistant Master/Mistress (AM) and Certificated Master/Mistress (CM) posts will not be affected by the cessation of this practice.
-If a serving PAM teacher does not apply for re-grading to SGM, he/she can continue to be accommodated in his/her existing rank of PAM holding against an SGM post created under the graduate teacher ratio accordingly. (updated on 1 September 2008)
+The respective Assistant Master/Mistress proportions of SAM, (AM) and Certificated Master/Mistress (CM) posts will not be affected by the cessation of this practice.
+If a serving PAM teacher does not apply for re-grading to SGM, he/she can continue to

-(e) One post in the rank of Graduate Master/Mistress (GM) is upgraded to SGM for an aided secondary school with 15 or more operating classes.
+- be accommodated in his/her existing rank of PAM holding against an SGM post created under the graduate teacher ratio accordingly. (updated on 1 September 2008) - (e) One post in the rank of Graduate Master/Mistress (GM) is upgraded to SGM for an aided secondary school with 15 or more operating classes.